ktbernoulli/ktbernoulli.github.io/resume.md

 	<li>Coming soon!</li>
 </ul>

-Being a data scientist means I have projects, just not those that are public-friendly.
+Being a data scientist means I have projects, just not those that are public-friendly. - shrugs -